kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## The key to growth is the introduction of higher dimensions of consciousness into our awareness. - Laozi
+    ## Living at risk is jumping off the cliff and building your wings on the way down. - Ray Bradbury